 Priest Kukai, a.k.a.
 Kobo Daishi

 He is well-known as the founder of the Shingon Sect, or the Esoteric Buddhism (also referred to as Tantric Buddhism) in Japan.
 Born to a local aristocracy's family in Kagawa Prefecture and highly gifted from childhood, he was sent to Kyoto for study at age 14, and entered a college at 18 majoring in Chinese thought such as Confucianism, Taoism and Buddhism.
-However, he dropped out before long and retired into Buddhism.
+However, he dropped out before long, and focused on study for Buddhism.
 What he did soon afterwards was to practice ascetic self-discipline in the mountains of Tokushima and Kochi Prefectures.
 Later in Nara, he came across the Mahavairocana (The Great Sun) sutra, which led him into the Esoteric Buddhism.
 In 804 at age 31, he was enrolled as a member of the Japanese envoy to China under the Tang dynasty, the first of the official diplomatic mission.
 Arriving at Ch'ang-an, then the capital of China, by way of Fujian Province, he became a student of Priest Hui-Kuo (746-805) (Keika in Japanese) at Ch'ing-lung temple, the mecca of the Chen-yen (Shingon) sect of Esoteric Buddhism in China.

 A fluent speaker of Chinese language and master of Sanskrit, he was well accepted by Priest Hui-Kuo.
 Within a year or so, Priest Hui-Kuo ordained Priest Kukai to the master of the Esoteric Buddhism just before his demise, conducting an initiation ceremony called Abhisecarna in Skt.
 In 806, he returned to Japan as a specialist of the Esoteric Buddhism and brought in a great deal of Buddhism-related artifacts made in China including graphic arts and ritual implements.
 The same year, he joined Jingoji in Kyoto, where he was engaged in spreading the Esoteric Buddhism.
 It was so influential and appealing to those who had been rather tired of the stereotyped Buddhism that he won the Imperial Family's and court nobles' patronage.
 Backed by their support, Priest Kukai founded Kongobuji in 819, the head temple of the entire Shingon Sect, at Mt.
 Koya in Wakayama Prefecture under the patronage of Emperor Saga (786-842).
 In 823, the same emperor granted him Toji (its official name is Kyo-o-gokoku-ji) located near Kyoto Station as a seminary for the Esoteric Buddhism.
 It was the Japanese equivalent of Ch'ing-lung temple in Ch'ang-an.
 In commemoration of his dedicated performances, the Buddhist honorable title Kobo Daishi was conferred on him.
 Daishi is literally a great master, an honorific title given by the Imperial Court to prelate-like priests with high virtue.